The Ostomate – hair removal with a stoma

 Back to hair removal if you have a stoma…A stoma can be temporary or even permanent, depending on many factors of course.
 Many people end up with one for reasons such as… bowel cancer, inflammatory bowel disease (Crohn’s Disease or Ulcerative Colitis), even diverticulitis, like me, or maybe an obstruction to the bowel or bladder.

-So please do not be embarrassed to come in, I know how you may feel, please do not hesitate to complete the contact form, if you have wanted hair removal but have been way too ashamed to come in.
+You can, therefore, be rest assured that I understand any embarrassment you may feel…So please do not worry and do not hesitate to complete the contact form if you have wanted hair removal but have been way too ashamed to come in.